Already have an account? Login.

 Sit, resting both hands lightly behind you, and lean back until your torso is at a 45-degree angle.
 Keeping your legs together, lift them off the floor as you extend arms forward at shoulder height.
 Abs are tight, as thighs and torso form a 90-degree angle.
 If your hamstrings are tight, you'll need to bend your knees a little.
 Work up to holding for 60 seconds or longer.

 #5.
 Side Lying Leg Lift

 Ok, so this isn't exactly a core strengthening exercise, but it is equally as important for optimum performance on long rides!
-Chanel your inner Jane Fonda and strengthen those glutes!
-The side lying leg lift targets your hip abductors and well, your bum - two very important muscles that form the foundation of your pedal stroke.
+Channel your inner Jane Fonda and strengthen those glutes!
+Side leg lifts target your hip abductors and well, your bum - two very important muscles that form the foundation of your pedal stroke.
 Powerful hips help for tighter, more efficient pedal strokes and a little extra muscle in the trunk not only provides for a better in saddle experience, but provide additional power, reducing quad fatigue.